odlgroup/odl/_sources/getting_started/installing.rst.txt

 ============================
 Any modern Python distribution supporting `NumPy`_ and `SciPy`_ should work for the core library, but some extensions require CPython (the standard Python distribution).

-ODL fully supports both Python 2 and Python 3.
+ODL fully supports most recent Python versions.
 If you choose to use your system Python interpreter (the "pip install as user" variant), it may be a good idea to stick with the default one, i.e. the one invoked by the ``python`` command on the command line.
-Otherwise, we recommend using Python 3, since Python 2 support will be discontinued in 2020.
+Otherwise, we recommend using Python 3.10.

+Python 2 and early versions of Python 3 are not supported anymore, but you may be able to use them with old releases of odl.

 .. _installing_odl__development_environment: